orchidas/DiffGFDN/README.md

 !["Differentiable GFDN architecture"](./notes/diffGFDN.png)

 - The network is trained with the frequency-sampling method to make it differentiable.
 - We use an MLP to train the input and output filters of the DiffGFDN.
-The inputs into the MLP are either 1) (x,y,z) spatial coordinates encoded with Fourier transformations OR 2) a 3D meshgrid of the space's geometry with a 4th dimension (one-hot vector) denoting where the source/receivers are located in the space.
+The inputs into the MLP are either 1) $(x,y,z)$ spatial coordinates encoded with Fourier transformations OR 2) a 3D meshgrid of the space's geometry with a 4th dimension (one-hot vector) denoting where the source/receivers are located in the space.
 The input tensor size is $(B, L)$
 - The output of the MLP are state-variable filter (SVF) coefficients which are then converted into a cascade of biquad IIR filters.
 For a model with $N$ delay lines and $K_{\text{biquad}}$ cascaded biquads, the MLP should output a tensor of size $(N, K_{\text{biquad}}, 5)$, regardless of the batch size.
 For this we  need to use pooling.
 We add an adaptive average pooling in the output layer for dimensionality reduction.
 - The feedback matrix, $A(z)$ has a unique structure that is given by
 ``` math